JohanPlAr/connect-4/README.md

   - Represent:

     - A simple yet enjoyable game experience.
-    - Clean and simple game mechanics to allow an intuitive interaction.
+    - Clean game mechanics to allow an intuitive interaction.
     - Automatically Checks who's is winning and keeps track of the score.

   ![Home Page](documentation/home-page.png)